Nils0/Nils0.github.io/about.md

 permalink: /about/
 ---

 I am a Data Science Fellow at Metis in San Francisco enjoying a 12-week full-time Data Science bootcamp.
-Moreover, I work at a leading Management Consulting company and keen to deliver data-driven, high-impact results.
+Moreover, I work at a leading Management Consulting company and am keen to deliver data-driven, high-impact results.

 ### Contact me